Frequently Asked Questions

 Representatives of certain of the Deferred Compensation plans come to Chattanooga periodically.
 You may attend one of those meetings to learn about the program and initiate your enrollment.

 How can I change my contribution to my 457 plan?

-Contact Derek Harville in the Finance Department.
-His phone number is (423) 643-7382 and his email address is firstname.lastname@example.org.
-He will send you the form you need to complete for your plan.
+Contact Lindsay Lacy in the Finance Department.
+Her phone number is (423) 643-7382 and her email is email@example.com.
+She will send you the form you need to complete for your plan.
 Your change in contribution will be reflected in your payroll deductions once the form is processed.